mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 Added:

 We have released the **new documentation portal**, called API Portal, created entirely by Mia-platform.
-To support the new API Portal, each project must activate the api-portal among its services.
+To support the new API Portal, each project must activate the api-portal among its Services.
 To activate, you should set **"api-portal": true** into *enabledServices* object in api-console projects collection into mongo.

 ![API Portal](img/api-portal.png)